-SCDAA and its Medical and Research Advisory Committee want to help you understand COVID-19, how it may affect a person with SCD, and what you can do to help.
+Sickle Cell Disease Association of America (SCDAA) and its Medical and Research Advisory Committee want to help you understand COVID-19, how it may affect a person with SCD, and what you can do to help.
+This version is adapted for sub-Saharan Africa.

 The potential health risk posed by COVID-19 for people with SCD is a real concern.
 The knowledge we have about how COVID-19 will affect those living with SCD is evolving constantly.
-In light of this, the risks to our community may change in the coming days, weeks and months.
-It is critical that you stay regularly informed.
+Information about COVID-19 may change in the coming days, weeks and months.
+It is important that you stay regularly informed.